 A page with lots of links will receive a high spam score.
 When a page, or domain, has a high spam score the website may not be ranked at all.
 So do be careful about the number of links.

 A website should be useful, and information-rich

-Websites that have very poor content will never be ranked well on search engine, given that Google wants to supply its users with the best search results.
+Websites that have very poor content will never be ranked well on a search engine, given that Google wants to supply its users with the best search results.
 Each and every web page or article on your domain should be useful to your visitors.

 Write clearly and accurately to describe your business, service or product

 Think about the words users type to find your pages.
 Your site must include those words within its pages.
 Dedicate each page to one search term.

 Text should be used, instead of images to display important names, content, or links.

 Use ALT tags on images, include descriptive title tags

 If images are used use the “ALT” attribute to include a few words of descriptive text.

 Make sure that your <title> elements and ALT attributes are descriptive and accurate.